wheelsbot7/old-website/src/posts/Steam Curator Groups Have a Problem.md

 ---
-title: How WOKE are my games?
+title: Steam Curator Groups Have a Problem
 description: A discussion of my steam library compared against a public database categorizing games as "Woke" or not
 tags:
   - posts